-The word ‘Literature’ is a modified form of a Latin word (literra, litteratura or litteratus) that means ‘writing formed with letters’.
+The word ‘Literature’ is a modified form of a Latin word (literra, litteratura or litteratus) that means: ‘writing formed with letters’.
 Let us look at what is literature according to definitions by different celebrated literary personalities.

-Literature generally can be any written work, but it especially is an artistic or intellectual work of writing.
-It is one of the Fine Arts, like Painting, Dance, Music, etc which provides aesthetic pleasure to the readers.
+Literature generally can be any written work, but it is especially an artistic or intellectual work of writing.
+It is one of the fine arts, like painting, dance, music, etc. which provides aesthetic pleasure to the readers.
 It differs from other written works by only its one additional trait: that is aesthetic beauty.
-If a written work lacks aesthetic beauty and serves only utilitarian purpose it is not literature.
-The entire genre like poetry, drama, or prose is blend of intellectual work and aesthetic beauty of that work.
-When there is no any aesthetic beauty in any written work that is not literature.
+If a written work lacks aesthetic beauty and serves only utilitarian purpose, it is not literature.
+The entire genre like poetry, drama, or prose is blend of intellectual works and has aesthetic beauty of that work.
+When there is no any aesthetic beauty in any written work that is not pure literature.

-Throughout the history of Literature, many of the great writers have defined it and expressed its meaning in their own way.
+Throughout the history of English literature, many of the great writers have defined it and expressed its meaning in their own way.
 Here are the few famous definitions of literature by timeless celebrated authors.

 Virginia Woolf: Virginia defined literature in a perfect way.
 “Literature is strewn with the wreckage of those who have minded beyond reason the opinion of others.”